Chandan510/Social-Co-Pilot/README.md

 # Hello Everyone

-We are team Bharat-Tech showcasing our Gen-AI application called **"Social Co-Pilot"**.
+We are team Bharat-Tech showcasing our Gen-AI application called **"Social Co-Pilot"** to LEVEL SUPER MIND & CHAI AUR CODE.
 Social Co-Pilot AI application is used to get analytics and insights from your social media accounts using AI.

 In this app we have used the Gen-AI platform **Langflow** and **ASTRADB** database.